LazyDoomSlayer/monorepo-secure-demo-app/secure/apps/frontend/README.md

 # Frontend

-A Vue 3 + TypeScript single-page application built with Vite, Pinia, Vuetify, and Axios.
+A Vue 3 + TypeScript single-page application (SPA) built with Vite, Pinia, Vuetify, and Axios.
-This app connects to the secure backend (e.g. via `VITE_SERVER_URL`) and provides authentication, task management, and responsive UI.
+It connects to the secure NestJS backend for authentication, task management, and audit logging.

 ---